yukims19/adult-income-prediction/README.md

 ## Overview

-This project aims to predict individual income levels based on demographic and socioeconomic factors using the well-known Adult dataset from 1996.
-By building and evaluating several machine learning models, we seek to identify the factors most strongly correlated with income and create a robust predictive system.
+This project focuses on predicting individual income levels based on demographic and socioeconomic factors using the Adult dataset from 1996.
+By building and evaluating several machine learning models, the goal is to identify the factors most strongly correlated with income and create a robust predictive system.

 ## Problem Statement

-The primary objective is to analyze and develop a model to predict whether an individual's income exceeds $50,000, using features such as age, education, occupation, and more.
+The objective is to develop a model that predicts whether an individual's income exceeds $50,000 using features such as age, education, occupation, and other relevant factors.

 Dataset source: [Adult dataset details](https://www.cs.toronto.edu/~delve/data/adult/adultDetail.html)